adityamukho/sails-nedb/README.md

 $ npm install sails-nedb --save
 ```

 The NeDB dependency is actually pulled from my forked repo of the original, because I needed to add aggregation support at the DB layer.
-If and when [this pull request](https://github.com/louischatriot/nedb/pull/153) gets merged into the main line, the dependendency can be switched back to the npm module.
+If and when [this pull request](https://github.com/louischatriot/nedb/pull/153) gets merged into the main line, the dependendency will be switched back to the npm module.

 ## Sails Configuration

 Add the nedb config to the `config/connections.js` file.
 No special configuration is necessary.
+One can optionally set the `filePath` to point to a particular location.
+Files get saved to `.tmp` inside the application root by default.

 ## Acknowledgement

-A big thanks to the contributors of **NeDB**, **sails-disk**, and **sails-mongo**. **sails-nedb** owes it in no small amount to each of these projects for its existence :).
+A big thanks to the contributors of **NeDB**, **sails-disk**, and **sails-mongo**.
+This adapter owes its existence in no small amount to each of these projects :).

 ## About Sails.js
 http://sailsjs.com